fcrepo-exts/fcrepo-camel-toolbox/README.md

 The Camel Toolbox can be started using Docker Compose which will create containers for Fedora, Fuseki, Solr, and the Camel Toolbox application.

-Configuration for the Camel Toolbox can be done through the `fcrepo-camel-config/configuration.properties` or through environment variables (not yet available) as standard java properties as key value pairs.
+Configuration for the Camel Toolbox can be done through the `docker-compose/camel-toolbox-config/configuration.properties` or through environment variables (not yet available) as standard java properties as key value pairs.
 To run with the docker containers the following properties are set by default:
 ```
 jms.brokerUrl=tcp://fcrepo:61616
 fcrepo.baseUrl=http://fcrepo:8080/fcrepo/rest

-solr.indexer.enabled=true
+solr.indexing.enabled=true
 solr.baseUrl=http://solr:8983/solr/fcrepo

-triplestore.indexer.enabled=true
+triplestore.indexing.enabled=true
 triplestore.baseUrl=http://fuseki:3030/fcrepo

 audit.enabled=true